 In addition to the canceling method I used above (with the pink 1's), you may also have seen either of the following "shorthands" for cancellation:

 Any of these formats is fine.
-The last two are probably simplest for your handwritten homework; the first one is easier for typesetting.
+The two shorthand methods are probably simplest for your handwritten homework; the format I'd used above is easier for typesetting.

 If you have a regular (scientific, business, etc.) calculator that can handle fractions, then you can enter the fraction and then hit the "equals" button to get the reduced fraction.
 If you have a graphing calculator with a fraction command, then you can enter the fraction as a division (because 4/8 means "four divided by eight"), and then convert to fraction form.
-Check your manual.
+Check your calculator's owners manual for specifics.

-If your calculator can't handle fractions, or if the denominator is too large for the calculator to handle, here's how you do the reduction by hand.
+If your calculator can't handle fractions, or if the denominator is too large for the calculator to handle, then you'll need to do the reduction by hand.
+(And you'll need the concept and methodology of fraction-reduction in later algebra courses.)

 I'll grab my calculator and some scrap paper, and factor the numerator (top number) and denominator (bottom number).
 A quick shorthand for getting the prime factorization of each of these numbers is demonstrated below, in the stacked division (by prime numbers) of 2940: